Sam Wilson

 After having my relaxing night off, it was time to get back into it and no regrets from me.

-Anyhoo, we all learn from these experiences, and they can make for some great stories - once you’ve had time to recover and can look back objectively and with our sense of humour restored.
+Anyhoo, we all learn from these experiences, and they can make for some great stories.
+Once you’ve had time to recover you can look back objectively and with our sense of humour restored.

 When do you call it quits on a location, grab your now empty coffee mug and head off looking for breakfast and more coffee?